Tips to Maintain Your Wood Deck

 deck 3 lg

 A deck needs both routine and long-term maintenance.
-Routine maintenance includes sweeping and cleaning your deck as needed.
+Regular maintenance includes sweeping and cleaning your deck as needed.
 You should inspect your deck annually and make repairs as needed.
 Long-term care includes staining, painting, and sealing your deck every 1 to 3 years.

 • Make sure you don’t trap dirt.
 Place your flower planters on raised surfaces to prevent the planters from trapping dirt or moisture on the deck’s surface.